GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Flaming Flamberge** (*unique*)
 $5,950 , 6.5 lbs.
 Greatsword
 This sword is never cold to the touch.
 As an action, *the user may have the blade ignite with flame.
 It puts out light like a torch and also inflicts a fire attack when inflicting any other attack*.
 The flames can be extinguished by the user as an action.
-When the user successfully parries a weapon attack beyond half of its range (1.5 yards), and that foe is within 3 yards, the user may use their reaction *to have the sword flash with fire, inflicting a foe attack against that foe*.
+When the user successfully parries a weapon attack beyond half of its range (1.5 yards), and that foe is within 3 yards, the user may use their reaction *to have the sword flash with fire, inflicting a fire attack against that foe*.

 **Fleres** (*unique*)
 $4,000 , 3 lbs.